-Paris, the romantic City of Lights.
+“Paris, the romantic City of Lights.”

-With a recorded 22 million visitors in 2015, which is almost the equivalent of the entire Australian population, it raises the question of whether there really is a best month to visit Paris.
-That sure is a lot of people!
-Having said that, is Paris really the of City of Lights or City of Tourist Hoards?
+Time for the burning question: When is the best month to visit Paris?
+With a recorded 35.4 million visitors in 2019, which is almost the entire population of Canada, it raises the question of whether there really is a best month to visit Paris.
+That sure is a lot of tourists!

 The latter title is definitely an accurate description of what you could expect over the summer months.
 It’s fascinating to watch the crowds squeeze together like sardines attempting to get that Instagrammable shot of the Mona Lisa or witness the endless queues snaking their way up to the Eiffel Tower observation deck.

 People will explain why the spring and autumn months are the best time to visit Paris, but I like to say “best” is subjective depending on the person and what they value most.

 Having experienced the wonders of this inspiring city at several different times of the year, I recognised there IS a best month to visit Paris.